 From sunset until around 11 pm, light up of Senso-ji temple.

-Even though a lot of the entertainment moved away, Asakusa stayed a popular site, with large crowds of tourists flocking to the rebuilt temple and adjacent shops.
-This kind of makes it difficult to stroll around freely.
-A solution to this is by going early in the morning, or rather, I would recommend anyone to visit at night, as the area has beautiful atmospheric lights and most importantly, a lot of the shutters of the shops have well-coordinated paintings.
-There is the downside that you cannot visit the shops and buy many of the goodies.
-If buying the souvenirs and the local street food, I would recommend to visit in the morning on a weekday.
+Even though a lot of the entertainment moved away, Asakusa stayed a popular place, with large crowds of tourists flocking to the rebuilt temple and adjacent shops.
+This kind of makes it difficult to stroll around freely without getting stuck behind groups of tourists.
+A solution to this is by going early in the morning, or rather, at night as the area has beautiful atmospheric lights.
+A lot of the shutters of the shops have also well-coordinated paintings and drawings.
+Naturally there is the downside that you cannot visit the shops and buy many of the goodies.
+If that is important to you, I would recommend to visit in the morning on a weekday.
 However, it cannot beat the relaxed and quiet atmosphere you will get after dark.

 Beautiful art on the shutters in Asakusa.

-Denboin-dori is one of the most cozy and beautiful shopping streets in Asakusa, which is particularly appealing in the dark.
-The street is named after the Denboin temple that is on this road, a small temple famous for its garden (unfortunately not open to the public).
+Dembo-in-dori is one of the most cozy and beautiful shopping streets in Asakusa, which is particularly appealing in the dark.
+The street is named after the Dembo-in temple that is on this road, a small temple famous for its garden (unfortunately only open to the public during a short period each year in spring).
 This road has beautiful artwork on the shutters of the stores.

-West of the Senso-ji temple grounds is a small street full of eating a drinking places, called Koenchi, where you can sit outside and enjoy a beer or some yakitori at an izakaya (Japanese style pub).
+West of the Senso-ji temple grounds is a small street full of eating and drinking places, called Hoppy Street (also referred to as Koenchi), where you can sit outside and enjoy a beer or some yakitori at an izakaya (Japanese style pub).
 Izakayas are all over the place in Tokyo, but being able to sit outside is rather uncommon.
-There is not one of these that is famous, so pick whichever you like (and where there is a free spot).
+There is not one of these that is famous, so pick whichever you like (and where there is an empty seat).

-Koenchi, street west of the senso-ji grounds with many izakayas, with terrace!
+On Hoppy street, street west of the Senso-ji grounds with many izakayas, with outside terrace!